-Family Court Services provides mediation services to parent litigants in the Circuit Court of Cook County’s Domestic Relations Division.
+Family Court Services (FCS) provides mediation services to parent litigants in the Circuit Court of Cook County’s Domestic Relations Division.
 FCS’ mediation process provides a safe and confidential forum for parents to focus on their child(ren)’s needs post-separation and divorce, and to help parents to become informed decision-makers while working to create an effective parenting plan.

 The Mediation Process